CW987/spoonly/README.md

 https://www.youtube.com/watch?v=rBoveH7tdJU&ab_channel=WesBos
 https://www.youtube.com/watch?v=SKm2XGxbLLM&t=1034s&ab_channel=JackHerrington
 https://www.youtube.com/watch?v=Zz9pLellSQA&t=459s&ab_channel=AnthonySistilli
+Previous assignments for reference

 🎯What errors or bugs did you encounter while completing your assignment?
 How did you solve them?

 - API errors
+- Not deleting recipes and adding recipes/creations to database, and issues with the database not being connected by the foreign key

 🎯What went really well and what could have gone better?